 The goals of the ambulatory experience are to provide exposure to out-patient cardiology practice, including both consultative and continuity experiences, to provide a means for clinical follow-up of patients recently discharged from the hospital.
-The out-patient experience is comprised of the VACT Cardiology Clinic, the YNHH Yale Physicians Building, the Saint Raphael campus outpatient clinic, and the Cornell Scott-Hill Health Center.
+The out-patient experience is comprised of the VACT Cardiology Clinic, the YNHH Yale Physicians Building, and the Saint Raphael campus outpatient clinic.

 These longitudinal clinics provide the fellow the opportunity to follow and manage patients in continuity for three years in an out-patient setting.
 Fellows participate in dedicated continuity clinics and alternate clinic weeks between sites one-half day every week during their core clinical training.
 Fellows see on average one new patient and 6-8 return patients on their clinic day, and are directly responsible for care of the patients to which they have been assigned.
 Fellows then see these patients in follow-up throughout their core years.
 On each day, attendings are available solely to supervise the fellows in this capacity.